aldum/learnyouanelm.github.io/pages/05-recursion.md

 ![SOVIET RUSSIA](img/recursion.png)

-We mention recursion briefly in the previous chapter.
-In this chapter, we'll take a closer look at recursion, why it's important to Haskell and how we can work out very concise and elegant solutions to problems by thinking recursively.
+We mentioned recursion briefly in the previous chapter.
+In this chapter, we'll take a closer look at recursion, why it's important to Elm and how we can work out very concise and elegant solutions to problems by thinking recursively.